Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ### Deploy the Backend API and Frontend Web App Projects to ACA

-Now we are ready to deploy all local changes from this module and the previous module to ACA.
-But before we do that, we need to do one more addition..
+We are almost ready to deploy all local changes from this module and the previous module to ACA.
+But before we do that, we need one last addition.

 We have to create a [dapr component schema file](https://learn.microsoft.com/en-us/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#component-schema){target=_blank} for Azure Cosmos DB which meets the specs defined by
 Azure Container Apps.
 The reason for this variance is that ACA Dapr schema is slightly simplified to support Dapr components and removes unnecessary fields, including `apiVersion`, `kind`, and redundant metadata and spec properties.